 There are four main types of ovarian cysts:

 These are the normal cysts that form as part of the process of making and releasing an egg.
 They are normally less than 3cm and typically do not cause symptoms or need treatment.
 These cysts can cause pain if they rupture or have bleeding into themselves.
-Less commonly they can grow larger than normal and require surgery.
 Functional cysts are much less common in women using the combined pill for contraception.

 Women with endometriosis of the ovaries can result in a ‘chocolate’ cyst (so called as the cyst is filled with old blood which looks like melted chocolate).